Children and Teenagers

 Four years later, the Saturday Evening Post asked its readers to identify what was the best cover by Rockwell.
 They praised Saying Grace.

 In 1953, the oil on canvas 109 x 104 cm was given by Rockwell to the art editor of the magazine, Kenneth Stuart.
 The artwork remained in the Stuart family.
-It is estimated $ 15M, for sale by Sotheby's in New York on December 4.
-Here is the link to the catalog.
+It was sold for $ 46M from a lower estimate of $ 15M by Sotheby's on December 4, 2013, lot 10.